jalower/Surface_Go_2_Opencore/README.md

 Trackpad scrolling

-# What is confirmed to be working from me
+# What is fixed and confirmed to be working
+Siri is working

 Sleep is working

 Battery is fixed and is able to show in menu bar